The Institute of Cancer Research (ICR) Modern slavery statement for the financial year 2024/25

 To continue our commitment to better understand our supply chains and working towards greater transparency and responsibility towards people working on them.
 For our existing contracts, we will continue to identify specific supply chains that we feel represent a medium to high risk of modern slavery, human trafficking, forced and bonded labour, and labour rights violations.
 We will continue to monitor and work with our suppliers to encourage more of them to commit to managing the risks to human rights in their supply chains.

-We will continue to identify actions in partnership with our purchasing consortium LUPC and look at collaboration with other groups such as NGOs and Charities in our continuous effort to mitigate modern slavery risk and improve best practice.
+We will continue to identify actions in partnership with our purchasing consortium LUPC and look at collaboration with other groups in our continuous effort to mitigate modern slavery risk and improve best practice.
 We will continue to work closely with LUPC and draw on their knowledge and resources to support ICR work.

 Approval for this statement